Sex and Consent

 Remember!

-Having sex with someone without consent is a form of sexual violence and is never OK.
-It is also called sexual assault or rape.
+Having sex with someone without their consent is a form of sexual violence and it is against the law.
+Sex without consent is called sexual assault or rape and is a serious criminal offence.

 You can learn more about what sexual violence is on the What is Violence? page.